-In February 2023, we completed a risk-based analysis of NEA awardees and solicited input from NEA employees to develop an audit plan for calendar year 2023.
-The resulting plan includes eight awardees to audit, with a total award value of \$38,484,719, and three audits mandated by the Congress.
-As of September 30, 2023, we completed one award recipient audit and one mandated audit.
-However, there are two award recipients and one legislatively mandated audit in process that we expect to complete by the end of March 31, 2024.
+In February 2024, we completed a risk-based analysis of NEA awardees and solicited input from NEA employees to develop an audit plan for calendar year 2024.
+The resulting plan includes seven awardees to audit, with a total award value of \$28,029,513, and three audits mandated by the Congress.
+As of September 30, 2024, there were three awardee audits in process that we expect to complete by the end of March 31, 2025.
 Following is a summary of the objectives of the three audits in process.